bright/new-www/content/blog/openai-chatgpt-free-plus-privacy-policies-explained.md

     <footer>\\[OpenAI moderation](https://platform.openai.com/docs/models/moderation)</footer>
 </blockquote>

-Most probably, during these 30 days it is viewed either by
+Most probably, during these 30 days it is viewed either by"

 <blockquote>
     <div>A limited number of authorized OpenAI personnel, as well as trusted service providers that are subject to confidentiality and security obligations, may access user content only as needed for these reasons: (1) investigating abuse or a security incident; (2) to provide support to you if you reach out to us with questions about your account; (3) to handle legal matters; or (4) to improve model performance (unless you have opted out).
 Access to content is subject to technical access controls and limited only to authorized personnel on a need-to-know basis.</div>